oroinc/documentation/book/frontend_architecture.rst

 Defining a Page Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The following two data-attributes must be define for an HTML node, to define a
-``PageComponent`` for a block:
+ To define a ``PageComponent`` for a block, you need to define the following two data-attributes the HTML node:

  * ``data-page-component-module`` -- name of the module
  * ``data-page-component-options`` -- safe JSON-string